Vedic Green: Building your Maharishi Vastu® Home & Community

 Register Now $300

-Prerequisites: No Prerequisites, however practice of the Transcendental Meditation technique is recommended.
+∗Prerequisites: No Prerequisites, however, the practice of the Transcendental Meditation technique is recommended.

 This Vastu course will give you the knowledge necessary to plan and undertake community projects along with a wealth of extremely useful information to help you build a Maharishi Vastu home.
 This is a unique opportunity for everyone interested in Maharishi Vastu knowledge to gain, in compact sessions, some of the applied knowledge of Maharishi Vedic® architecture.